CalebSerafin/Antistasi-Dev-Deploy/README.md

 ## Technical Specifications
 * Antistasi Dev Deploy gets your **currently** selected Arma 3 Profile.\
 * A valid map template has a "." in its directory name.
 The map templates are in A3-Antistasi/Templates".
+* Works when placed inside the Tools folder found inside `official-antistasi-community/A3-Antistasi/`.
 <br/>
 <br/>
 <br/>